kelseyabreu/TopicTrends/Roadmaps.md

    - ❌ Trending/popular discussions view
    - ❌ Public vs. private discussion settings
    - ❌ Discussion categories or tags
+   - ❌ Mark as Complete or Archived
+   - ❌ Exports for admins
+   - ❌ Discussion analytics (views, likes, etc.) (charts/visualizations)

 4. **Fix sockerIO events for multiple users**
    - ❌ if idea/topic is added by one user, it should be reflected in other users' UI